Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Acknowledgements

-\begin{ack} This work was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2020-II201336, Artificial Intelligence Graduate School Program (UNIST)), (No. IITP-2025-RS-2022-00156361, Innovative Human Resource Development for Local Intellectualization program), and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00459023). \end{ack}
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00459023), the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korean Government (MSIT): (No. RS-2020-II201336, Artificial Intelligence Graduate School Program at UNIST), (No. RS-2025-25442824, AI Star Fellowship Program (UNIST)), (No. IITP-2026-RS-2022-00156361, Innovative Human Resource Development for Local Intellectualization Program), (No. RS-2026-25528781, Hyper-scale Industrial AI Research Support (R\&D) Program, Development of an industry-specified intelligent data processing and federated learning platform), (No. IITP-2026-RS-2024-00436936, the Information Technology Research Center (ITRC)).